VPN Consumer Usage, Adoption & Shopping Study: 2020

 Notably, though, 72 percent of those who say VPNs are usually used for ill intent said they would not get one in the next six months.

-Signs are clearly pointing to massive increases in adoption of VPNs over the next several years, and our research indicates that most internet-using adults in the U.S. are open to using VPNs in the right situation.
+Signs are clearly pointing to massive increases in the adoption of VPNs over the next several years, and our research indicates that most internet-using adults in the U.S. are open to using VPNs in the right situation.

 We asked 700 U.S. adults in June 2020 about their knowledge level regarding the use of virtual private networks, or VPNs, as well as whether they’d used them and for what purpose.
 Data from this report also comes from Google Trends and PCMatic.
-Security.org's research team focuses on physical safety, digital safety and identity theft.
+Security.org's research team focuses on physical safety, digital safety, and identity theft.
 What it means to be safe has

 expanded beyond just home security and means protecting our personal and financial data and digital footprint.
 We study the issues facing modern society and partner with organizations and research institutions to broader America's understanding and awareness of digital safety.